rak-n-rok/Krake/docs/dev/architecture.rst

     The scheduler makes its decision based on a set of metrics provided by external metrics providers (see :ref:`dev/scheduling:Scheduling` for more details).
-The decisions are periodically reevaluated which could potentially lead to *migration* of applications.
+The decisions are periodically reevaluated, which could potentially lead to *migration* of applications.